Aouk Underground River

 Explorers did not manage to go far in Waykut.
 The tunnel here is some 40 m wide and some 70 m tall – but the mighty stream (some 45 m3/s) takes the whole width and going with a boat in it is similar to suicide.

-After this Aouk river flows under the sky, as most “normal” rivers, but many kilometers further come next underground passages (see Aouk-Kladuk Underground River).
+After this Aouk river flows under the sky, like most “normal” rivers, but many kilometers further come next underground passages (see Aouk-Kladuk Underground River).

 Many thanks to Andrea Benassi for providing the information and granting the images to Wondermondo!